aluveitie/RyzenMacPro/README.md

 SmallTree kext is no longer working with macOS 12 Monterey, but the AppleIGB kext can be used as a replacement.

+With macOS 12.3 the AppleMCEReporterDisabler.kext is required to boot on AMD.

 Besides the default kexts the following are noteworthy:

 For enabling the integrated Intel Bluetooth/Wifi you can use the kexts from OpenIntelWireless.
 Though Bluetooth is working mostly perfect, some things like audio input (Bluetooth Mic from AirPods for example) do not work.